A simple power supply that converts AC current to 5V at 1 amp is the project I wanted to build.

 Vout = VZD + VLED

-Formula 4: Calculate the turns per volt TpV for the secondary winding:
+Fourth calculate the turns as per volt TpV for the secondary winding of the transformer:

 TpV = Ns / Vout

-Select a Zener diode ZD with a voltage rating VZD approximately 1V higher than the desired output voltage Vout to account for the voltage drop across the opto couplers LED (VLED).
+Choose a Zener diode ZD with a voltage rating VZD approximately 1V higher than the desired output voltage Vout to adjust the voltage drop across the opto couplers LED (VLED).

-Calculate the turns per volt TpV for the secondary winding using Formula 4.
+Calculate the turns as per volt TpV for the secondary winding of the transformer using formula 4.

 Construct the circuit according to the provided schematic diagram.

-Optionally, place a capacitor of approximately 1nF/Y1 between the primary and secondary sides for improved isolation.
+If required add a 1nF/Y1 capacitor between the primary and secondary sides to enhance isolation.

 Conclusion: